kimgoetzke/procedural-generation-1/README.md

 ![explorer_tlGxDPVSs2_cropped](https://github.com/kimgoetzke/procedural-generation-1/assets/120580433/d4e57b2c-5805-43a8-a1d4-edbf33c184bb)

+## Features

 ### Procedural generation

 - All objects below are generated procedurally, using a seeded `Random` object and handled by a `WorldHandler` instance
+- The `seed` for each object is based on its global coordinates which allows (re-)generating objects when they are required and disposing of them when they are not
 - The core object is `World` which holds `Chunk[][]`, with the player starting in the centre chunk
 - Each `Chunk` holds a `Location[][]`:
     - Based on `int density`, a number of `Location`s are placed in the `Chunk`